 Some themes will come with unique features that others don’t have.
 For example, the free theme Debut support product recommendation.
 If you use Debut, you can add a Product Recommendation section to your store without digging into the theme code.

 Import product to your Shopify Store

-Products is, of course, the main content of your store.
+Products are, of course, the main content of your store.
 There are two ways to add products into the store.

 Adding new products in manually

 Go to “Products” from the admin panel and you can add new products to your store by clicking “Add product”.
 You can also update or delete existing ones from there.
 This is for when you have a small number of products.

 Bulk import from CVS file

 If you have a large amount of product you want to move over to Shopify, it’s best to use CVS (comma-separated values) file with UTF-8 encoding.

 Even though this method is a bit more complicated and requires knowing how CVS files work, it’s much faster in the end compared to the previous method.
 You can see a sample for the CVS file here.

 Customize designs to match the main color and spirit of the site